 Take advantage of the various holidays or seasons to create a theme around retail offerings.

 Keep things fresh by changing your displays routinely.

 Some other ongoing activities maintain to keep enthusiasm for retail offerings:

-Reach out on email or text: Drop periodic emails to clients about new products or send them a text (just make sure you have their permission to be in touch).
+Reach out on email or text: Drop periodic emails to clients about new products or send them a text (make sure you have their permission to be in touch).

 Manage inventory: Be sure to have popular items on hand by carefully monitoring inventory.
-Use a software inventory program for maximum results to tell you amount purchased and vendors plus help with planning and forecasting and more.
+Use a software inventory program for maximum results to tell you the amount purchased and vendors, plus help with planning and forecasting, and more.